-Mercer County Housing Authority is a public housing agency in Sharon, Pennsylvania.
-As of October 16th, 2018, Mercer County Housing Authority has 1 waiting lists that are open now or opening soon.
+Mercer County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 27th, 2022, Mercer County Housing Authority has 4 waiting lists that are open now or opening soon.

 Mercer County Housing Authority serves Mercer County.